iq-motion-control/iq-module-communication-doc/docs/communication_protocols/hobby_protocol.rst

 Interaction with Serial Communication
 ======================================
 The connector used for inputting hobby protocols on Vertiq modules is also used for serial communication.
-Serial communication is used for connecting to the modules with IQ Control Center or interacting with them using the Vertiq APIs. **Because the connector is shared between hobby protocols and serial communication, only one of them can be active at any time.** On startup, the module will look for valid messages of either the currently configured hobby protocol or the Vertiq serial protocol :ref:`IQUART <uart_messaging>`. **When it detects the first valid message of either type, it will lock-on to that type of communication, and stop listening for any other types of messages on that physical interface.
+Serial communication is used for connecting to the modules with IQ Control Center or interacting with them using the Vertiq APIs. **Because the connector is shared between timer based protocols and serial communication, only one of them can be active at any time.** On startup, the module will look for valid messages of either the currently configured hobby protocol or the Vertiq serial protocol :ref:`IQUART <uart_messaging>`. **When it detects the first valid message of either type, it will lock-on to that type of communication, and stop listening for any other types of messages on that physical interface.
 This behavior is slightly different when using the** *Autodetect* **setting for the** *Communication* **parameter**.
 See more :ref:`below <the_communication_parameter>`.